Jenni Roditi GGSM VMT-R MMus Dist.

-Jenni founded Vocal Tai Chi in 2012, a transformative workshop now in its ninth year, she is also a vocal improviser, workshop leader and award-winning director of TIC - The Improvisers' Choir, a 'no score' choir, conducted with hand signals.
+Jenni founded Vocal Tai Chi in 2012, 'a transformative workshop' now in its ninth year, she is also a vocal improviser, workshop leader and director of TIC - The Improvisers' Choir, a 'no score' choir, conducted with hand signals.

-In 2019 she expanded her work as a solo vocal improviser, forming three new duos (voice/piano, voice/harp, voice/electric guitar) and a trio (2 voices/keyboard).
+In 2019 she expanded her work as a solo vocal improviser, forming two new duos (voice/harp, voice/electric guitar) and a trio (2 voices/keyboard).
 Each collaboration draws on different aspects of Roditi's evolving interests in voice, improvisation, composition and.. being human.

 Between 2016 and 2019 she was part of a team of vocal coaches, and artistic lead, on the Guildhall School of Music's Finding a voice: The art and science of unlocking the potential of adult non-singers’ research group, directed by Dr. Karen Wise.

 She has written extensively for the voice, notably two full-length chamber operas; The Descent of Inanna and Siddhartha-Spirit Child, both commissioned and premiered in London by Lontano.
 The operas are noted for their use of a mix of classical and non-classical singers in lead roles, their lyricism and unbound stylistic references.

 Jenni has also written orchestral, choral and chamber work, many songs in contemporary classical/extended vocal technique, experimental, pop and folk idioms.
 In 2013 she won an Independent Music Award as the vox populi winner in the instrumental song category for the first movement of her piano duo Between the Octaves, Initiation.

 She trained as a Voice Movement Therapist in 1992-1993 and was the first student to complete the training run by Paul Newham.